Limitations of Conventional Arm and Hand Therapy

 The ArmeoSpring precisely records how patients perform during their therapy sessions.

-Standardized Assessment Tools evaluate the sensor data of the device to investigate specific patient function, including movement ranges.
-The results can be used to analyze and document the patient’s state and therapy progress in order to further optimize therapy.
+Standardized Assessment Tools evaluate a patient’s motor function such as joint range of motion.
+The results can be used to analyze and document the patient’s state and therapy progress.
 Results can then be shared with the patient and other clinicians.

-The ArmeoSpring is part of the unique and modular Armeo Therapy Concept, the world’s first upper extremity concept that covers the whole “Continuum of Rehabilitation” with one software platform throughout a range of devices, each developed for a specific stage of rehabilitation–from early rehabilitation to long-term recovery.
+The ArmeoSpring is part of the modular Armeo Therapy Concept, an upper extremity concept that covers the “Continuum of Rehabilitation” with one software platform throughout a range of devices, each developed for a specific stage of rehabilitation – from early rehabilitation to long-term recovery.

-The ArmeoSpring is the preferred therapy choice for arm and hand rehabilitation of the widest range of patients.
+The ArmeoSpring provides exercises for arm and hand rehabilitation of a wide range of patients.

 Increased Number of Repetitions